anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 - **Separation of Concern:** the model should support a clear distinction between the responsibilities related to maintaining the network function virtualisation infrastructure and the responsibilities related to managing the various VNF workloads
 - **Simplicity:** the amount of different types of resources (including their attributes and relationships amongst one another) should be kept to a minimum to reduce the configuration spectrum which needs to be considered
 - **Declarative**: the model should allow for the description of the intended state and configuration of the cloud infrastructure resources for automated life cycle management
-- **Explicit:** the model needs to be rich enough to allow for the instantiation and the on-going operation of the cloud infrastructure
+- **Explicit:** the model needs to be rich enough to cover the instantiation and the on-going operation of the cloud infrastructure
 - **Lifecycle:** the model must distinguish between resources which have independent lifecycles but should group together those resources which share a common lifecycle
 - **Aligned:** the model should clearly highlight the dependencies between its components to allow for a well-defined and simplified synchronisation of independent automation tasks.